avanmalleghem/thor-whisper-trt/README.md

 * The first inference run will include overhead because:
     1. Whisper model must be downloaded.
     2. If using TensorRT, the model will be converted and cached.
+* I'm able to run this code on my laptop aswell but I mainly tested it on Thor.

 ## Benchmark